 Her experience as an instructional coach led her to become the Instructional Lead Strategist at Woodstock High School.
 While at WHS, she had the opportunity to continue to sponsor the Relay for Life team and to co-sponsor a service club that she participated in as a student, Elves Club.
 She participated in the Superintendents Leadership Academy for aspiring administrators and was honored to be nominated by her peers as the 2020 recipient of the Dr. Frank R. Petruzielo Scholarship for demonstrating excellence in leadership.
 She is thrilled to be returning to middle school as the 7th grade administrator at Creekland.

 Mrs. Hood lives with her family in Holly Springs, and her children attend Indian Knoll Elementary.
 Her daughter (Aubrey) is a dancer and a Girl Scout, and her son (Brycen) does karate and plays soccer and basketball.
 She and her family are big Georgia Bulldawg fans: “Go Dawgs!”
-In her free time, she enjoy singing, reading, playing board games with her family, and watching sports.
+In her free time, she enjoys singing, reading, playing board games with her family, and watching sports.

-Mrs. Leah Bleisath, Assistant Principal - 6th Grade
+Angela Gula, Assistant Principal - 7th Grade

 You may reach us at: